-- The signer is not a registered voter in the City and County of San Francisco; - The signer does not provide a San Francisco residence address on the petition; - The residence address provided on the petition is different from the residence address listed on the signer's Voter Registration Card; - The residence address provided on the petition is a post office box or mail drop; - The signature on the petition does not match the signature on the Voter Registration Card; - A person other than the signer pre-printed the signer's address on the petition; and - The petition circulator failed to complete or sign the affidavit portion of the petition.
+- The signer is not a registered voter in California; - The signer does not provide a California residence address on the petition; - The residence address provided on the petition is different from the residence address listed on the signer's Voter Registration Card; - The residence address provided on the petition is a post office box or mail drop; - The signature on the petition does not match the signature on the Voter Registration Card: - A person other than the signer pre-printed the signer's address on the petition; or - The petition circulator failed to complete or sign the affidavit portion of the petition.

-Note: The Department of Elections recommends that all initiative proponents consult an attorney concerning the validity of petition signatures.
+NOTE: The Department of Elections recommends that all initiative proponents consult an attorney concerning the validity of petition signatures.